anyscale/templates/templates/e2e-dspy-workflow/README.md

 To deploy, we recommend you serve the optimized DSPy program directly: This is the simplest option to take your program to production.
 Since DSPy simply relies on a deployed inference endpoint for LLM calls, we can use it in conjunction with optimized serving libraries like RayLLM.
 We can leverage Ray Serve with our DSPy pipeline being our custom business logic while serving.

 NOTE: As of DSPy 2.5, there are scalability limitations for extremely high throughput scenarios with DSPy.
 DSPy compiled programs currently use threading for handling multiple queries in parallel, which might not scale as well as a native `async` implementation.
 A native `async` implementation is in the immediate roadmap for DSPy.

+### TODO: Deploying your fine-tuned model with rayllm

+### TODO: Refactor and start with multi-app deployment

 If you choose not to deploy your model, you can run the following code to run the model locally.